-A scrapbook of projects compiled from working with design practices, governments and universities across Australia;
+A journal of projects and links compiled from working with design practices, governments and universities across Australia;

 Australia by Design – Network Ten and WIN TV